 There are many factors that contribute to how well your business ranks on search engines.
-One important element are local citations.
+One important element is local citations.
 Local citations are mentions of your business on the web, with your NAP (Name, Address, Phone Number).
 These mentions can be on a directory site, or on a review site.
-They help search engines verify the accuracy of your NAP information, and also help to improve your organic search ranking.
+They help search engines verify the accuracy of your NAP information and also help to improve your organic search ranking.

 If you’re not already actively working on building local citations for your business, now is the time to start.
 It’s a relatively easy process, and the benefits are well worth the effort.